AndRossi/Kelpie/README.md

 ## Additional Experiments

-We discuss in this section additional experiments referenced in our paper.
+We discuss in this section additional experiments that we could not include in our paper due to space constraints.

 ### Explanation Builder: Acceptance Threshold (necessary scenario)

 We report here our study how varying the values of the acceptance threshold ξ<sub>n0</sub> affects the results of Kelpie necessary explanations.

-For any necessary candidate explanation X, the relevance ξ<sub>nX</sub> is the expected rank worsening associated to X: therefore, makes sense to set the acceptance threshold ξ<sub>n0</sub> at least to 1.
+For any necessary candidate explanation X, the relevance ξ<sub>nX<sub>n</sub></sub> is the expected rank worsening associated to X<sub>n</sub>: therefore, makes sense to set the acceptance threshold ξ<sub>n0</sub> at least to 1.
 We observe that using just slightly larger ξ<sub>n0</sub> values grants a larger margin of error in the rank worsening expectation, resulting in overall more effective explanations; on the other hand, this can increase research times.
 All in all, ξ<sub>n0</sub> can be seen as a parameter to tweak in order to find the best trade-off between the certainty to worsen the rank of the prediction to explain and the computation time.

-For each model and dataset we report in Table~\ref{tab:5:end_to_end_necessary_vary_xi} how the effectiveness of the extracted necessary explanations varies when using three different ξ<sub>n0</sub> values: 1 (the smallest sensible choice), 5, and 10.
+For each model and dataset we report in the following table how the effectiveness of the extracted necessary explanations varies when using three different ξ<sub>n0</sub> values: 1 (the smallest sensible choice), 5, and 10.
 We follow the same pipeline as in our end-to-end experiments: we extract the explanations, remove their facts from the training set, and retrain the model to measure the worsening in the H@1 and MRR of the predictions to explain.

 <p align="center">
 <img width="60%" alt="ξ_n0 variation experiment" src="https://user-images.githubusercontent.com/6909990/138895918-c90bdcc2-4f7f-487c-b800-154ad61e97b2.png">